keptn/lifecycle-toolkit/docs-new/docs/getting-started/lifecycle-management.md

 Verify that the `KeptnTaskDefinition` resource shown above actually works.

-Trigger an on-demand task execution to verify that the job and pod are working correctly.
+Trigger an on-demand task execution to verify that the job and Pod are working correctly.

 In the following steps we will have Keptn orchestrate this for us automatically.